MohaamadAkbari/Learning-git/README.md

         $ git branch --set-upstream-to <origin/remote-branch>

 * Managing Remotes: You can list, remove, and rename remotes using commands like git remote -v, git remote remove <name>, and git remote rename <old-name> <new-name>.

+## Github Options

+* **Branch Management**: You can manage branches directly in GitHub, including creating, editing, and deleting branches.

+* **File Management**: GitHub allows you to edit files, add new files, and organize them into directories.

+* **Tags and Topics**: You can add tags to your projects to make them easier to find and add topics to help others discover your work.

+* **Issues and Pull Requests**: Use issues to track tasks and pull requests to approve changes made by others.

+* **GitHub Pages**: Host your website for free using GitHub Pages, which allows you to serve static sites directly from a GitHub repository.

+## Github Workflow

+* **Branch-Based Workflow**: GitHub Flow is a branch-based workflow where the main branch contains the current version of the code.
+Changes are made in feature branches, which are copies of the main branch.

+* **Feature Branches**: To modify the code, you create a feature branch.
+This allows you to work on new features or changes without affecting the main branch.

+* **Commits and Pushes**: Changes are made in the feature branch, committed, and then pushed back to the feature branch.
+Each commit should be an isolated and complete change.

+* **Pull Requests**: When ready, you create a pull request to merge changes from the feature branch back into the main branch.
+This allows for feedback and code review from others.

+* **Code Review and Feedback**: Reviewers can leave comments, feedback, and suggestions on the pull request.
+This collaborative process helps ensure code quality.

+* **Merging Changes**: Once the pull request is approved, the changes are merged into the main branch.
+This process may involve reviewing differences between the feature branch and the main branch.

+* **Deleting Feature Branches**
+: After merging, the feature branch can be deleted to indicate the process is complete.